-Some older adults who live on their own can often spend long periods of time without any company.
+Sometimes older people who live alone may feel socially isolated, spending long periods of time without any company.
+They may have home carers going in once or twice a day, but this is often the only company they have and the time between visits can be very lonely.
 To them, our day care centres give them an opportunity to get out and meet people.
-They can help people to establish a new social circle, which can lead to lasting friendships.
+They can help people to establish a new social circle and enjoy the companionship of others, which can often lead to lasting friendships.

-The services our day care centres provide help and support elderly people living independently in the community, helping them to live well in later life.
+The services our day care centres provide can truly enrich the lives of those using them, which is so important now more than ever.
+They help and support elderly people who often live independently in the local community, helping them to live well in later life.

-They enable older people to embark on new friendships, in a setting where they feel relaxed.
-With activities, delicious home-cooked dinners and an abundance of tea, coffee and freshly-baked cakes – there’s something for everyone to enjoy.
+Day care services for older people enable people to embark on new friendships, in a setting where they feel relaxed.
+With activities, delicious home-cooked dinners and an abundance of tea, coffee and freshly-baked cakes and sweets – there’s something for everyone to enjoy.

 What are day care services?

-If someone is interested in day care, a member of our dedicated team will come and meet them in their home, to find out more about who they are, what they enjoy and their needs.
-For example, someone may have dementia and may find reminiscence activities really therapeutic, or another client may use a wheelchair and need a little more practical assistance.
+If someone is interested in going to a day care centre, a member of our dedicated team will spend time finding out more about who they are, what they enjoy and their needs.
+For example, someone may live with dementia and find reminiscence activities therapeutic and engaging, or another client may use a wheelchair and need a little more practical support.

 With a taster day, you can have a sneak preview of what you can enjoy, to see if it’s for you.

 At our day care centres, we offer morning, afternoon and full-day sessions.
-Local elderly people can enjoy a wide range of activities tailored to what they enjoy doing as well as trying something new.
+Local elderly people can enjoy a wide range of activities tailored to what they enjoy doing, as well as trying new experiences too.
 The sessions are flexible to people’s choices, whether you fancy a particular morning each week or would like to come along every day.

 - Music and singing